omines/antispam-bundle/docs/mkdocs/quickstart.md

 more than 2 pretty much implausible.

 Spammers also have issues with "lingual targeting".
-It's really unlikely that a real customer would ever fill in our contact form in Russian or Hebrew.
+It's really unlikely that a real customer would ever fill in our contact form in Russian or Hebrew (1).
 Spambots regularly do, so let's forbid that.
+{ .annotate }

+1. The chosen scripts are random for the sake of example.
+In the real world you would choose which scripts to add based on actual spam getting through your forms unscathed.

 Lastly, we're a toy store, not a software company or a digital agency.
 People will not send us snippets of HTML.
 Spambots regularly do, in lame attempts at [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) or phishing.